sdetmharinavi/hnvtx/scripts/output.md

         }
       }
     });
-    // --- END FIX ---

     const totalCount = filtered.length;
     const activeCount = filtered.filter((a) => a.status === true).length;

-    // For hierarchical data, pagination is often handled differently (e.g., virtual scrolling)
-    // or applied only to root items.
-Here, we'll return the full structure for the EntityManagementComponent to handle. return {
+    return {
       data: areasWithRelations,
       totalCount,